Ethan B. Katz, winner of the 2016 American Library in Paris Book Award (Photo by Krystal Kenney)

 About the American Library in Paris Book Award

-- Any book-length prose fiction or nonfiction work, written originally in English, about France or the French-American encounter, will be considered by a committee of Award screeners.
-Nominated books must have been published between 1 July 2014 and 30 June 2015.
+- Any book-length prose fiction or nonfiction work, originally written in English, about France or the French, will be considered by a committee of Award screeners.
+Nominated books must be scheduled for publication between 1 July 2016 and 30 June 2017.

-- Anyone – author, publisher, agent, reader -- may nominate books for this award.
+- Anyone – author, publisher, agent, reader — may nominate books for this award.

-- Books published exclusively in electronic form or on line are not eligible.
+- Books published exclusively in electronic form or online are not eligible.

 - A reprint of a book first published in another year is not eligible.